486958 Arrokoth: Shape

 Arrokoth is a contact binary consisting of two lobes (lobi) attached by a narrow neck or waist, which is encircled by a bright band named Akasa Linea.
 The lobi were likely once two objects that later merged in a slow collision.
 The larger lobus, Wenu, is measured at about 21.6 km across its longest axis while the smaller lobus, Weeyo, is measured at 15.4 km across its longest axis.
-The Wenu is lenticular in shape, being highly flattened and moderately elongated.
-Based on shape models of Arrokoth constructed from images taken by the New Horizons spacecraft, the dimensions of the Wenu are approximately 21 × 20 × 9 km.
+Wenu is lenticular in shape, being highly flattened and moderately elongated.
+Based on shape models of Arrokoth constructed from images taken by the New Horizons spacecraft, the dimensions of Wenu are approximately 21 × 20 × 9 km.
 In contrast, Weeyo is less flattened, with dimensions of 15 × 14 × 10 km.
 As a whole, Arrokoth is 36 km across its longest axis and is about 10 km thick, with the centers of the lobi separated from each other by 17.2 km.

-Given the volume equivalent lobus diameters of 15.9 km and 12.9 km, the volume ratio of the Wenu to the smaller Weeyo is approximately 1.9:1.0, meaning that Wenu's volume is nearly twice that of the Weeyo.
+Given the volume equivalent lobus diameters of 15.9 km and 12.9 km, the volume ratio of Wenu to the smaller Weeyo is approximately 1.9:1.0, meaning that Wenu's volume is nearly twice that of Weeyo.
 Overall, the volume of Arrokoth is around 3210 km3, though this estimate is largely uncertain due to weak constraints on the thicknesses of the lobi.

 Prior to the New Horizons flyby of Arrokoth, stellar occultations by Arrokoth had provided evidence for its bilobate shape.
 The first detailed image of Arrokoth confirmed its double-lobed appearance and was described as a "snowman" by Alan Stern, as the lobi appeared distinctively spherical.
 On 8 February 2019, one month after the New Horizons flyby, Arrokoth was found to be more flattened than initially thought, based on additional images of Arrokoth taken by New Horizons after its closest approach.
 The flattened lobus Wenu was described as a "pancake", while Weeyo was described as a "walnut" as it appeared less flattened.
 By observing how the unseen sections of Arrokoth occulted background stars, scientists were able to then outline the shapes of both lobi.
 The cause of Arrokoth's unexpectedly flattened shape is uncertain, with various explanations including sublimation or centrifugal forces.

 The longest axes of the lobi are nearly aligned with the rotational axis, which is situated between them.
 This near-parallel alignment of the lobi suggests that they were mutually locked to each other, likely due to tidal forces, before merging.
 The alignment of the lobi supports the idea that the two had individually formed from the coalescence of a cloud of icy particles.